abelardopardo/ontask_b/docs_src/Tutorial/Tasks/actions.rst

 .. figure:: /scaptures/tutorial_action_index.png
    :align: center

-OnTask contains functions to manage three type of actions:
+OnTask contains functions to manage the following types of actions:

 Personalized text
   These actions allow to create a HTML text in which some of its elements may be present/ignored depending on the how a condition is evaluated for every student.